1986 Spanish general election: Election date

 While the 1986 general election was initially expected for October, there was widespread opinion that a snap election would be held in June alongside the scheduled 1986 Andalusian regional election, with part of the government remaining ambiguous on the issue.
-On 21 April, Felipe González announced his intention to dissolve the Cortes Generales and call a snap election for 22 June, explaining that it was his wish to prevent "political uncertainties" resulting from an autumn election that could affect the country's economic prospects during the making of the 1987 state budget.
+On 21 April, Felipe González announced his intention to trigger an early dissolution of the Cortes Generales, explaining that it was his wish to prevent "political uncertainties" resulting from an autumn election that could affect the country's economic prospects during the making of the 1987 General State Budget.

-Parliamentary composition

-The Cortes Generales were officially dissolved on 23 April 1986, after the publication of the dissolution decree in the Official State Gazette.
+The Cortes Generales were officially dissolved on 23 April 1986 with the publication of the dissolution decree in the BOE, setting election day for 22 June and scheduling for both chambers to reconvene on 15 July.

+Outgoing parliament

 The tables below show the composition of the parliamentary groups in both chambers at the time of dissolution.